Photography William Ferchichi, Styling Gianluca Cococcia. Total look Valentino.

 VN __ Were there any exciting moments that stayed with you after filming the latest season?

 LT __ The horse racing sequence was extraordinary to watch.
-And getting high was exciting because it feels quintessentially Bridgerton in the way it takes a modern trope (two brothers getting high together) and dresses it in Regency clothes, which is something I think the show excels at and feels very satisfying to play.
+Getting high was exciting because it feels quintessentially Bridgerton in the way it takes a modern trope (two brothers getting high together) and dresses it in Regency clothes, which is something the show excels at and feels very satisfying to play.
 It was probably too gratifying, and we were told to tone it down after a while.

 VN __ If there is a leading lady that you would love to act next to, who would that be?

 LT __ Ha!
 I don’t necessarily think about it in terms of gender or age!
-But I would say that acting is about chemistry; it’s something that happens between people rather than something innate about someone.
-There are some brilliant actors out there, but who knows what combination would be interesting.
+But I would say that acting is about chemistry; it happens between people rather than something innate about someone.
+There are some brilliant actors, but who knows what combination would be interesting.
 Me skipping this might be a missed opportunity, as I could come back and blame this interview.

-LT __ Lia Williams and Angus Wright played my parents in Oresteia, and they have this striking grace and stillness about them.
+LT __ Lia Williams and Angus Wright played my parents in Oresteia, and they have this striking grace and stillness.
 I tend to run around and shout a lot, so I was transfixed.
 Hopefully, it will rub off on me one day.
-I’ve also watched plays by Toneelgroep Amsterdam, and those actors just don’t give a shit; they seem fearless, like children in a playground.
+I’ve also watched plays by Toneelgroep Amsterdam, and those actors don’t care; they seem fearless, like children in a playground.
 I love that.

 VN __ I noticed you seem private.
-I couldn’t find you on social media; this is unusual for a public figure, and it shows that social media is not a prerequisite for success.
+I couldn’t find you on social media, which is unusual for a public figure and shows that social media is not a prerequisite for success.
 Why did you decide to shy away from social media?

 Shoes PRADA, jacket and shorts VALENTINO

 LT __ I don't think 'shy away' is the right word.
 For many actors, social media is an ingenious way of continuing the performance.
-So on some level, I'd love to get involved; I just don't think I can make it work.
-I've realized that a constantly updating platform is not something I feel equipped to deal with; it takes a sledgehammer to my attention span.
+So, on some level, I'd love to get involved; I don't think I can make it work.
+I've realized that a constantly updating platform is not equipped to deal with; it takes a sledgehammer to my attention span.
 And I want to be able to focus when I need to.
-It also seems like a lot of effort, so maybe I'm just horrifically lazy.
+It also seems like a lot of effort, so maybe I need to be more active.

 VN __ What inspires you?
-Can you describe fate moments where you felt an inexplicable magnetic pull towards a subject or work of art?
+Can you describe fate moments when you felt an inexplicable magnetic pull towards a subject or art?

-LT __ It’s challenging to choose.
+LT __ It's challenging to choose.
 Pop culture and older stuff transfix me all the time!
 But The Brothers Karamazov by Dostoevsky is one of my favorite books.
-After reading it when I was younger, I got to record it this year with my brother, an audiobook producer, which did feel pretty fateful.
-The book and author have this reputation for being grand and dry and heavy, which feels to me like inverted snobbery: it’s a gripping family murder thriller, told in a folksy, amusing, and heartbreaking way that digs into things we like to be glib about, good vs. evil, and faith.
+After reading it when I was younger, I recorded it this year with my brother, an audiobook producer, which felt pretty fateful.
+The book and author have this reputation for being grand and dry and heavy, which feels to me like inverted snobbery: it's a gripping family murder thriller told in a folksy, amusing, and heartbreaking way that digs into things we like to be glib about, good vs. evil, and faith.

 VN __ What are some of your upcoming projects?
-Anything in the future for your fans to keep an eye out for?
+Is there anything in the future for your fans to keep an eye out for?

 VN __ Do you have any advice for young aspiring actors?

-LT __ I’d say, don’t listen to too much advice.
-No one knows, not really anyway, and for me, the feeling of restlessness that leads to asking for advice is an inner motor to be cherished, not solved.
-Acting is not a competition to win, and it’s not about being the best or even about being ‘good,’ but an exploratory process that goes on until you decide to stop or you die.
-So only you, and the people you’re acting opposite, have anything even resembling answers.
+LT __ don't listen to too much advice.
+No one knows, not anyway, and for me, the feeling of restlessness that leads to asking for advice is an inner motor to be cherished, not solved.
+Acting is not a competition to win, and it's not about being the best or even about being 'good,' but an exploratory process that goes on until you decide to stop or die.
+So only you and the people you're acting opposite have anything resembling answers.

 Photography William Ferchichi, Styling Gianluca Cococcia & Michael Jasinski, Interview Violeta Nicola, Groomer Rino Riccio (using Daviness), Makeup Brooke Simons (using Dr Sebagh, Cover FX, Benny Hancock), Talent Luke Thompson (Public Eye Communications)